jessicarush/command-line/README.md

 `rm -r` | remove a directory and its contents
 `rm -rf` | force remove a directory (hidden files may prevent rmdir from working) `rmdir` | remove an empty directory
-`sort` | outputs sorted or merged lines of a text file `sort -n` | outputs sorted or merged lines of a text file numerically `sort -u` | outputs sorted and removes duplicates (unique values only)
+`sed 's/dark/light/' file.txt` | replace the word "dark" with "light" in a file `sort` | outputs sorted or merged lines of a text file `sort -n` | outputs sorted or merged lines of a text file numerically `sort -u` | outputs sorted and removes duplicates (unique values only)